rtc-io/rtc-signaller/README.md

 Each of the diagrams has been generated using [mscgen](http://www.mcternan.me.uk/mscgen/index.html) and the source for these documents can be found in the `docs/` folder of this repository.

+## Identifying Participants

+When working with `rtc-signaller` and upstream packages (such as `rtc-quickconnect`) there is a temptation to provide a custom `id` field when creating the signaller instance.
+While this is supported in the API, it is __strongly discouraged and will likely be removed__ at some point in the future.
+The reason for this is that the signaller relies on this id field being unique in order to deliver messages that relate to a particular peer connection, to that peer connection.

+A better approach is to include an additional `uid` (or similar) field in the announce message that will be sent to peers as part of the data payload.
+The value of this field can be unique for each session, or persist between sessions (consider saving the value to `localStorage` for example) and thus used to identify users within the context of WebRTC sessions.

 ## Reference

 The `rtc-signaller` module is designed to be used primarily in a functional